SupaxInc/stable-diffusion-from-scratch/resources/StableDiffusion.md

    - A random noise tensor is generated in the latent space (*Z*) using the VAE.
    - This serves as the starting point for the image generation process.

-3. Denoising Process (U-Net):
+3. Denoising Process (U-Net and Scheduler):
    - The U-Net, which is the core of the diffusion model, iteratively denoises the latent representation.
    - It takes four inputs:
      a.
 The noisy latent image
      b.
 The timestep (indicating the level of noise)
      c.
 The encoded text prompt from step 1
      d.
 The scheduler's current parameters such as time embeddings
+   - The U-Net uses self-attention and cross-attention mechanisms during the denoising process:
+     - Self-attention: Allows the model to consider relationships between different parts of the image itself.
+     - Cross-attention: Enables the model to align the image generation with the text prompt.
+   - In each denoising step, self-attention helps refine image details by relating different image regions, while cross-attention guides the process using the text embeddings.
-   - The U-Net predicts the noise to be removed at each step to guide it to the image of the prompt.
+   - The U-Net predicts the noise to be removed at each step, guided by both attention mechanisms.
+   - The scheduler then plays a crucial role in the denoising process:
+     - It takes the noise prediction from the U-Net and updates the noisy latent image.
-   - The scheduler then guides the denoising process, determining the step size and noise level for each iteration, for example, in the next    iteration, we may skip 20 time steps from 1000 to 980.
-We continue until there are no more noises in the image.
+     - It determines the step size and noise level for each iteration, potentially skipping steps (e.g., from 1000 to 980).
+     - The scheduler implements the specific diffusion algorithm, such as DDPM, DDIM, or others.
+     - It manages the trade-off between speed and quality by controlling the number and size of denoising steps.
+     - The scheduler also handles any additional techniques like classifier-free guidance, adjusting the noise prediction based on the guidance scale.
+   - This process continues iteratively until the scheduler determines that the image has been sufficiently denoised.

-5. Conditioning and Guidance:
+4. Conditioning and Guidance:
-   - The text embeddings from the CLIP Text Encoder guide the denoising process.
+   - The text embeddings from the CLIP Text Encoder guide the denoising process through cross-attention.
    - This ensures that the generated image aligns with the input text prompt.
    - The scheduler may adjust the strength of this guidance based on its parameters.
+   - Remember that the denoising process could change depending if its classifier guidance or classifier-free guidance.

-6. Latent Space to Image (VAE Decoder):
+5. Latent Space to Image (VAE Decoder):
    - Once the denoising process is complete, the final latent representation is passed through the VAE Decoder.
    - The VAE Decoder converts the latent representation back into a full-resolution image.

 Key components:
 - CLIP Text Encoder: Processes the input text prompt
-- U-Net: Performs the iterative denoising in latent space
+- U-Net: Performs the iterative denoising in latent space, utilizing self-attention and cross-attention
 - VAE Decoder: Converts the final latent representation to an image
-- Scheduler: Manages the denoising process, controlling noise levels and step sizes
+- Scheduler: Manages the denoising process, controlling noise levels, step sizes, and implementing the specific diffusion algorithm

-This process combines the efficiency of working in a compressed latent space (thanks to the VAE) with the power of diffusion models and the semantic understanding provided by CLIP, resulting in high-quality, text-guided image generation.
+This process combines the efficiency of working in a compressed latent space (thanks to the VAE) with the power of diffusion models and the semantic understanding provided by CLIP.
+The scheduler plays a vital role in orchestrating the denoising process, balancing speed and quality while implementing the core diffusion algorithm.
 <br>

 ---